jwiegley/johnwiegley/drafts/drafts.md

 # Text

-I hold the memory
-like dark embers in my heart
-that give off only heat.

-# Text

 Although what I have to share today is going to be difficult and I'll be asking you to do things that are unpleasant and uncomfortable, yet I want you to know that deep down, this is a message of joy.
 Because as a species we've